 -

-Click + ADD next to the automatic safety event label to apply an additional event label.
-To remove a label, click the X next to the label tag.
-To manually add an event label, select Edit Labels above the event video.
+Next to the automatic safety event label, click + ADD to apply an additional event label.
+To remove a label and any impact to the safety score, click the X next to the label tag.
+To manually add an event label type, select Edit Labels above the event video.

-Removing automated labels or adding custom labels helps improve Samsara’s automatic detection of these types of safety events.
+Removing automated labels or adding custom labels helps to improve the automatic detection of these types of safety events.
 If you add an event label, the new event label displays as a Manual Event in the Safety Overview.

 -